 Would I need to enable the NameServer for Cpanel since mediatemple (the vps host) has their own dns nameserver?
 I'm not sure if this could be the problem.
 The Cpanel right now isn't managing the nameserver.

 Change up the IP address in cPanel again: Visit intodns.com about a minute later to check and see that it's showing the appropriate DNS records are resolving from your server.
 Then, ping the domain from your computer.
 If intodns.com shows the appropriate IP addresses and your computer doesn't and you're seeing the placeholder page, it's just a DNS issue

 Keep in mind that not only does your computer hold a DNS cache, but so does your browser.
 A lot of times you need to clear your computers cache in addition to the cache within your browser itself.

 █ Matthew Rosenblatt, and I do lots of things.

-█ My company, BurstAV, specializes in A/V Systems Design as well as VOIP Hardware Sales.
+█ My company, BurstAV, specializes in A/V Systems Design and integration.

 Thanks for all the help!
 I got it to work now.
 It seemed to be a problem with the DNS since my VPS provider is managing the DNS externally from the server so I needed to change the A value from their end and then update CPanel WHM to change the IP.